solr-cool/solr-bmax-queryparser/README.md

 ![travis ci build status](https://travis-ci.org/shopping24/solr-bmax-queryparser.png)

 A synonym aware edismax query parser for Apache Solr.
-The bmax query parser relies on field types and tokenizer chains to parse the user query, discovers synonyms, boost and penalize terms at query time.
+The bmax query parser relies on field types and tokenizer chains to parse the user query, discovers synonyms, subtopics, boost and penalize terms at query time.
 Hence it is highly configurable.
+It is the ideal query parser for e-commerce searches as it eliminates the usage of term and document frequency.

 It does *not accept* any lucene query syntax (`~-+()`).
 The query composed is a dismax query with a minimum must match of 100%.